brainflow-dev/brainflow/_posts/2021-01-26-galea-brainflow.md

 We continue working with OpenBCI and help them to integrate new devices like Galea.

-**Benefits of BrainFlow which makes it great for hardware development:**
+**Benefits of BrainFlow which make it great for hardware development and for end users:**

 * powerful API with many features to simplify development
     * Straightforward API for data acquisition